jkkjjj/jkkjjj.github.io/_pages/about.md

 - *2023 / 2024*, 🏆 Social Activity Scholarship, Tongji University (Top 5%) 🌟
 - *2023 / 2024*, 🏆 Academic Scholarship, Tongji University (Top 15%) ✨
 - *2024*, 🎖️ Gold Award in the China International Innovation and Entrepreneurship Competition, Tongji University 🚀
+- *2024*, 🏆 First Prize in the 10th Academic Forum for Student Innovation and Entrepreneurship, Tongji University 🪐
 - *2024*,🥉 Bronze Award in the China International Innovation and Entrepreneurship Competition, Tongji University 🚊
 - *2024*,🏆 Outstanding Volunteer for Cloud Teaching 💌
 - *2024*,🏆 Team Leader in the Ripple Action Social Practice Activity, Tongji University 👑
 - *2024*,🥇 First Prize in the Statistical Modeling Competition, Tongji University 🚩
-- *2024*,🥉 Third Prize in the Mathematical Modeling Competition, Tongji University
+- *2024*,🥉 Third Prize in the Mathematical Modeling Competition, Tongji University ⚡️